June 8, 2017 (Updated: May 4, 2023)

 Don’t let your online customer service initiatives stop with your blog.
-Incorporate them into your social strategy to give customers a reliable experience and benefit from clients willing to pay up to 21 percent more for excellent service.
+Incorporate them into your social strategy to give customers a reliable experience and benefit from clients willing to pay up to 21% more for excellent service.

 Providing customer service via Facebook and Twitter gives clients the chance for real-time feedback and meaningful engagement.
 If you offer quick responses and help customers resolve issues in a reasonable amount of time, you’ll also build trust and ensure that your brand stays relevant on social media.